MetaluNet/Fraise/doc/protocol.md

 The **pied** can send informational messages to the USB host, for debugging purpose.
 Each log line if prefixed with the 'l' character.

 ------------------
+*Antoine Rousseau - metalu.net 2013-2023*

 LICENSE: CC-BY-ND
-This document is placed under the terms of the Creative Commons Attribution-NoDerivatives 4.0 International Public License http://creativecommons.org/licenses/by-nd/4.0/legalcode
+This document is placed under the terms of the Creative Commons Attribution-NoDerivatives 4.0 International Public License
+http://creativecommons.org/licenses/by-nd/4.0/legalcode